darklab8/autogit/README.md

   <img src="assets/logo.png" />
 </p>

-## Description
+## 🎯 Goals

-CI friendly tool for automatic following of Git Conventional commit rules (standard for more descriptive commits)
+- CI friendly tool for automatic following of [Git Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) rules (standard for more descriptive commits)

-The tool generates automatically changelogs of new features and bug fixes for your product releases
+- The tool generates automatically changelogs of new features and bug fixes for your product releases

-and also calculates next semantic version your next product release should be having
+- and also calculates next [semantic version](https://semver.org/) your next product release should be having

 Essentially tool...
-To decrease toll on release documentation writing, and to start writing more descriptive commits
+To decrease toll on release documentation writing, and to start writing more descriptive commits \

-See what are git conventional commits: https://www.conventionalcommits.org/en/v1.0.0/

-See what is semantic versioning: https://semver.org/
+It will help to make your repository looking like more professional in terms of commits, tags, versions, releases and changelogs. \
+With ability to see quickly how your changelog looks like, it will motivate you to write more meaningful commits

-## Features
+## 🌟 Features

 - [git conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) validations (and optional other ones) on pre-commit hook
 - validation of your commit history on `autogit changelog --validate` request
-- automatic next [semantic versioning](https://semver.org/spec/v2.0.0.html) calculation for your product release
+- automatic next [semantic versioning](https://semver.org/spec/v2.0.0.html) calculation for your product release. `autogit semver`
+  - creating and pushing tag on `autogit semver --tag --push`.
+Changelog is automatically auto inserted into this tag.
-- auto generating [changelogs](https://github.com/darklab8/darklab_autogit/releases/tag/v0.3.0-rc.2) new features and bug fixes to your next product release
+- auto generating [changelogs](https://github.com/darklab8/darklab_autogit/releases/tag/v0.3.0-rc.2) new features and bug fixes for your next product release
-- when you create tag with `autogit semver --tag --other-flags`, changelog is automatically added to annotated git tag
 - CI friendly binary file for any OS and arhictecture.
 Development with CI in mind.
-[CI examples](https://github.com/darklab8/darklab_autogit/tree/master/.github/workflows)
-- Contains inbuilt git.
-Not requiring git to be installed for its functionality

-## Compiled for:
+[CI examples](https://github.com/darklab8/darklab_autogit/tree/master/.github/workflows).
+Compiled for:
   - linux-amd64
   - linux-arm64
   - linux-386
   - linux-arm
   - windows-amd64
   - windows-386.exe
   - windows-arm64.exe
   - windows-arm.exe
   - macos-amd64
   - macos-arm64
+- Contains inbuilt git.
+Not requiring git to be installed for its functionality

-## Support:
+## 🤙 Support:

-##### First tier support - issues can solved on our own
+##### First tier support - we will prioritize solving any issues.
+Unit tests run on every commit.

 - for linux and CI usage

-##### Second tier support - issues may be solved on our own
+##### Second tier support - periodically checking it works in VM with Windows 10

 - for windows